“Go to church.”

 I surprised myself when I said it.

 She explained further.
-Each day of the new school begins with a television assignment.
-The kids are to to watch and take notes on ten minutes of CNN news.
-Her older boy had told her about his first day, memorable because that first day of CNN news had been entirely about the lifestyle of homosexuals.
+Each day of the new school year begins with a television assignment.
+The kids are to watch and take notes on ten minutes of CNN news.
+Her older boy had told her about his first day.
+It was memorable because the first day of CNN news had been entirely about the lifestyle of homosexuals.

-while living on the east coast, I learned the phrase, “God put her in my heart” or “The holy spirit placed this in my heart” from new devoutly religious Protestant friends.
+to Christian Catholicism while living on the East Coast, I learned the phrase, “God put her in my heart.”
+Or “The holy spirit placed this in my heart” from new devoutly religious Protestant friends.
 When this happened, they taught me, you know it and you must act.
 So when this recent conversation echoed in my mind in the middle of the night and during idle moments, I decided to write the email.
 The conversation had been placed in my heart.

 - This past Halloween, the first American Luciferian Church opened in Texas- the little town of Spring, a suburb of Houston.
 Lucifer, the Angel of light, he who was thrown out of heaven.
 The website, in clever use of our cultural norms, so porous that anything can enter, describes the mission in the most innocuous of ways.
 We are ‘nice people….merely wanting to make use of freedom of religion to enlighten and teach.
 The word devil appears nowhere on the site.